tradle/bots/README.md

 You will be using a dockerized Tradle server, and building your bots with Node.js

 - [Docker](https://docs.docker.com/engine/installation/).
-Note that on Windwos 10 Home Edition you will need to install Docker Toolbox instead of Docker.
+On Windwos 10 Home Edition you will need to install Docker Toolbox instead of Docker.
+Follow the Docker link, find Windows installaton page and search for Toolbox.
 - [Docker Compose](https://docs.docker.com/compose/install/)
 - [Node.js](https://nodejs.org/en/) 6 or later